-There are, however, reasonable motivations for running code from other programming languages on the web, for example, if one has a large amount of existing code already written in another language, or if one simply has a strong preference for another language and perhaps is more productive in it.
-As a consequence, there has been work on tools to compile languages into JavaScript.
+There are, however, justifiable motivations for running code from other programming languages on the web, for example, if one has a large amount of existing code already written in another language, or if one simply has a strong preference for another language (and perhaps is more productive in it).

+As a consequence, there have been some efforts to compile languages into JavaScript.
 Since JavaScript is present in essentially all web browsers, by compiling one's language of choice into JavaScript, one can still generate content that will run practically everywhere.
+Examples of this approach include the Google Web Toolkit, which compiles Java into JavaScript; Pyjamas, which compiles Python into JavaScript; and rumors have it that projects in Oracle and Microsoft, respectively, allow running JVM and CLR bytecode in JavaScript (which would allow running the languages of the JVM and CLR, respectively).